The choir of adults and boy choristers has a long and illustrious tradition stretching back over several hundred years.

 The choir has also made two CDs in recent years.
 Its 2010 recording, A New Heaven, of music from the Church’s year, is available in the Abbey Shop, along with its most recent recording, Carols from Sherborne Abbey, made in 2015 in collaboration with Sherborne Chamber Choir both conducted by the Abbey’s former Director of Music, Paul Ellis.
 Click here to find out more and listen to a sample of the tracks.

 Click here to read Dorset Magazine’s article about the choir at Christmas.

 Counter tenor/alto vacancy

-Sherborne Abbey Choir has vacancies in the alto section for either male or female singers; anyone interested in joining one of the finest choirs in the West Country is invited to contact the Director of Music, Paul Ellis, as soon as possible.
+Sherborne Abbey Choir has vacancies in the alto section for either male or female singers; anyone interested in joining one of the finest choirs in the West Country is invited to Director of Music, James Henderson, as soon as possible.

 The full choir rehearses weekly on a Friday evening from 7.30pm until 8.45pm.
 There are two choral services each Sunday during term time.
 At the 9.30am Sung Eucharist the choir sings a variety of mass settings and motets, whilst at Choral Evensong it sings an Introit, Preces and Responses, psalm, canticles and anthem.

 School holidays and half terms are all observed, except for a few days over Christmas and Easter.
 There are also a number of social activities and every three or four years the choir undertakes a trip abroad, with venues including Notre Dame Cathedral, the Church of Saint-Sulpice, Chartres Cathedral and Rouen Cathedral.